 There are just too many variables — including marketing tools and digital marketing channels here.

 Yet, you’d have to do it.
-That’s what this digital marketing plan sample is all about.
+That’s what this digital marketing sample plan is all about.

 Your website should be built with the purpose of making things happen for you, and not for looks.
 Your website should get you traffic, help you establish your brand, get you leads, and help you make sales.